redhat-openstack/rdoinfo/README.rst

 See `rdoinfo/__init__.py:parse_info_file` function or `verify.py` script to get an idea what's going on.

-All `rdoinfo` tools are using another tool: `distroinfo` which is a pythom module for parsing, validating and querying distribution/packaging metadata stored in human readable and reviewable text/YAML files [11]_.
+All `rdoinfo` tools are using another tool: `distroinfo` which is a python module for parsing, validating and querying distribution/packaging metadata stored in human readable and reviewable text/YAML files [11]_.
 Earlier, RDO project was using a tool called `rdopkg` [5]_.